BencePaul/isospike/README.md

     along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ### What is IsoSpike
 IsoSpike is free open-source software for double-spike data reduction.
-It was built as an addon for Iolite.
-With the release of Iolite4, IsoSpike has been re-written in Python.
-This repo contains a new version that works in Iolite, as well as some standalone code that can do DS correction from the command line, with a single analysis or a set of data files.
+It was built as an addon for Iolite, and has been re-written in Python for Iolite4.
+The new Python code also includes some standalone code that can do DS correction from the command line, with a single analysis or a set of data files, which could be incorporated into a homebrew data reduction setup.

 ### Credit
 If you use this software in your research, please cite the following paper in your publications: